 Hours: 9 am to 5 pm, extended hours in July and August

 This is Salzburg’s most famous shopping street.
 Eye-catching guild signs line the street, making this one of Salzburg’s most photographed spots.

 St. Peter’s Abbey

-St. Peter’s Abbey is beautiful yet quiet spot to visit in Salzburg.
+St. Peter’s Abbey is a beautiful yet quiet spot to visit in Salzburg.
 The cemetery is gorgeous, with elaborately decorated gravestones and colorful arrangements of flowers.
-If you are Sound of Music fan, then you may recognize this from the movie.
+If you are a Sound of Music fan, then you may recognize this from the movie.
 The Trapp family fled through the cemetery, hiding here from the Nazi’s before escaping to Switzerland.

 Cost: Adults €2, children 6 – 15 years €1.50